apakhbari/CheatSheets/Notes/Linux/Linux_CS.md

 - <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>**/proc/sys/kernel/randomize_va_space —>** Address Space Layout Randomization (**ASLR**) can help defeat certain types of buffer overflow attacks.
 ASLR can locate the base, libraries, heap, and stack at random positions in a process's address space, which makes it difficult for an attacking program to predict the memory address of the next instruction. values: **0**: Disable ASLR.
 This setting is applied if the kernel is booted with the norandmaps boot parameter.
   **1**: Randomize the positions of the stack, virtual dynamic shared object (**VDSO**) page, and shared memory regions.
 The base address of the data segment is located immediately after the end of the executable code segment.
   **2**: Randomize the positions of the stack, VDSO page, shared memory regions, and the data segment.
-This is the default setting.<span class="Apple-converted-space"> </span>
+This is the default setting.
+- <span class="s1" style="font-variant-numeric: normal; font-variant-east-asian: normal; font-variant-alternates: normal; font-kerning: auto; font-optical-sizing: auto; font-feature-settings: normal; font-variation-settings: normal; font-variant-position: normal; font-stretch: normal; font-size: 12px; line-height: normal;"></span>/etc/sysctl.conf —> tune networking parameters for a network interface.<span class="Apple-converted-space"> </span> the Linux system uses when interacting with the network interface. such as to disable responding to ICMP messages by setting the icmp_echo_ignore_broadcasts value to 1, or if your system has multiple network interface cards, to disable packet forwarding by setting the ip_forward value to 0

 ———————————————